code-for-venezuela/c4v-py/README.md

 > Solving Venezuela pressing matters one commmit at a time

 `c4v-py` is a library used to address Venezuela's pressing issues using computer and data science.
+Check the [online documentation](https://code-for-venezuela.github.io/c4v-py/)

 - [Installation](#installation)
 - [Development](#development)